You landed here because you wanted to know if there was a French Walmart in Paris or France or something similar!

 You name it; Carrefour hypermarché has it.

-- Carrefour Fidelity card: Carrefour has a rewards/fidelity card: which allows you to accumulate points that can be converted to cash for future purchases.
+- Carrefour Fidelity card: Carrefour has a rewards/fidelity card, which allows you to accumulate points that can be converted to cash for future purchases.

 basket .
-When you’re finished, you head over to the self-checkout, scan your gun, pay and walk out.
+When you’re finished, you head to the self-checkout, scan your gun, pay and walk out.
 Once in a while, there are random checks to make sure people are scanning everything. - Post office: Some Carrefours have a small post office counter located near the entrance to buy stamps and send letters and packages.

-- Mini snack bar restaurant: called “Bon App,” where you can pick up something to eat.
+- Mini snack bar restaurant called “Bon App,” where you can pick up something to eat.

 - Meal kit delivery service: Carrefour has a meal kit delivery service similar to Hello Fresh called Quitoque (KEY-TOKH)